dialpad/dialtone-legacy/docs/guides/getting-started/installation.md

 title: Installation
 desc: A quick start guide to adding Dialtone to your project.
 prev:
-  text: About - Contributing
+  text: Utilities - Word Break
-  link: /about/contributing
+  link: /utilities/typography/word-break.html
 ---

 ## Adding Dialtone To Your Project